Gonzih/wow-addon-manager/README.md

 ```

 Each addon in this list is just part of url from curseforge,
-so for `https://www.curseforge.com/wow/addons/atlas` it would be atlas, for `https://www.curseforge.com/wow/addons/atlas-classicwow/` it would be `atlas-classicwow`.
+so for `https://www.curseforge.com/wow/addons/atlas` it would be `atlas`,
+for `https://www.curseforge.com/wow/addons/atlas-classicwow/` it would be `atlas-classicwow`.

 Run the program
 ```